 Many gyms offer free sessions with a personal trainer, and speaking to an expert can help to identify new exercises for you to try.
 Personal Trainers can also help you develop an exercise routine specific to the goals you want to achieve.
 They can also give you some added motivation and they advise on techniques to make sure you are doing the exercises correctly and help avoid injury.

 Grab a fitness buddy

 Another tip would be to find someone with similar interests and goals and see what they enjoy.
 You might find that you like the same things and can exercise together, having a friend to exercise with can give you added motivation.

 Dave adds: “At Nuffield Health, we offer free Health MOTs to all our members, this provides the opportunity for members to sit down with a personal trainer to understand what their body needs and link that to their own targets/goals.
 Our personal trainers will then build a 12-week plan to help members reach their goal as quickly as possible.
 We recommend members have a Health MOT every three months, to monitor their progress and help keep them on track.”

 Elliott Upton is a personal trainer at Ultimate Performance, a global personal training business.
-He has years of experience helping his clients to lead a healthier lifestyle, gain muscle, tone up and sleep better.
-Elliott’s top tips include;
+He has years of experience helping his clients to lead a healthier lifestyle, gain muscle, tone up, and sleep better.
+Elliott’s top fitness tips include:

 Losing body fat and maintaining a healthier weight means expending more energy than you consume from food.
 One of the simplest ways of doing this is by increasing your daily activity levels – and not just the 60 minutes you spend in the gym.